 Welcome South Sudan!
 With 98% of the Sudanese voting ‘yes’ to partition of the country, I look forward to a new stamp on my passport.

-There are nine days to go to the presidential elections here in Uganda.
-The walls, lampposts and Palm trees are plastered with election posters.
-This nascent democracy (I’m being generous) has had to give some very basic guidelines to both candidates and the excitable electorate with notices like it’s illegal to cover your number plate with a candidate’s election poster or to create an effigy of a candidate.
+There are nine days to go until the presidential elections here in Uganda.
+The walls, lampposts and Palm trees are plastered with election posters, some giving basic guidelines to candidates and the excitable electorate.
+Notices like “it’s illegal to cover your number plate with a candidate’s election poster or to create an effigy of a candidate” tickled the Muzungu.

 The high profile Electoral Commission (funded by external donors) is doing its best to educate voters, (although it hasn’t been above criticism).
 There’s a large poster by the side of the road showing people how to vote properly e.g. showing a tick or fingerprint.